Review the latest information on visitor policies, safety procedures, vaccines and more in the COVID-19 Resource Center.

-Margaret Mueller, MD, FACOG
+Margaret Mueller, MD, FACOG, FACS

-Dr. Margaret Mueller joined the faculty of the Division of Female Pelvic Medicine & Reconstructive Surgery/Urogynecology as an Assistant Professor in Obstetrics & Gynecology and Urology after completing her Female Pelvic Medicine and Reconstructive Surgery Fellowship at Northwestern University.
+Dr. Margaret Mueller joined the faculty of the Division of Female Pelvic Medicine & Reconstructive Surgery/Urogynecology as an Assistant Professor in Obstetrics & Gynecology after completing her Female Pelvic Medicine and Reconstructive Surgery Fellowship at Northwestern University.
 She completed her residency in Obstetrics & Gynecology at University of Chicago.
-She is board-certified Obstetrics & Gynecology and Female Pelvic Medicine & Reconstructive Surgery.
+She is board-certified in Obstetrics & Gynecology and Female Pelvic Medicine & Reconstructive Surgery.

 She is actively involved in Women’s Health Research and has received several national grants to study complex pelvic floor disorders.
 Most of her research interests focus on surgical outcomes.
 She is currently the principal investigator in a national, multicenter innovative research network studying the effect of the urinary microbiome on sacral neuromodulation in women with urinary incontinence.
 She is also studying outcomes of sacral neuromodulation on fecal and urinary incontinence.

-She is enthusiastic about surgical education and is currently a member of the Robotic Education Curriculum Committee as well as the MS 4 Clerkship Director and the FPMRS Program Fellowship Director.
+Dr. Mueller is enthusiastic about surgical education and is currently a member of the Robotic Education Curriculum Committee as well as the MS 4 Clerkship Director and the FPMRS Program Fellowship Director.